President, CEO, and Chair

 - Society of American Military Engineers,

-- Active with the ESOP Association (TEA), the ESOP S-Corp Association (ESCA), the National Center for Employee Ownership (NCEO), and Rutgers’ annual Beyster Symposium & Kelso Workshop (academic employee ownership)
+- Active with The ESOP Association (TEA), the Employee-Owned S Corporations of America (ESCA), the National Center for Employee Ownership (NCEO), and Rutgers’ annual Beyster Symposium & Kelso Workshop (academic employee ownership).